regolo-ai/tutorials/ai-agents-and-tool-chaining-in-2026/README.md

 ## Related Article

 - [AI Agents and Tool Chaining in 2026: How to Build Workflows That Actually Finish the Job](https://regolo.ai/ai-agents-and-tool-chaining-in-2026-how-to-build-workflows-that-actually-finish-the-job/)
+### How to Use
+1. Clone this repository: `git clone https://github.com/regolo-ai/tutorials.git`
+2. Navigate to the desired tutorial folder.
+3. Follow the instructions in the folder's README.md.
+4. Get a free API key from Regolo to run the code: [Sign Up for Free Trial](https://regolo.ai/pricing).
+5. Run the code and see the results in minutes.